paul-o-alto/CarND-Vehicle-Detection/writeup.md

 ####3.
 Training a classifier using selected HOG features (and, optionally, color features).

-I trained a linear SVM using HOG features extracted from an HLS image (on each channel seperately).
+At first, I trained an SVM using HOG features extracted from an HLS image (on each channel seperately).
 I also appended to those features a color histogram based on the HLS color space (converted from BGR) and a spatial histogram.
-These can be found in the functions `bin_spatial`, `channel_hist`, `get_hog_features`, and `extract_features` in the file called `pipeline.py`
+These can be found in the functions `bin_spatial`, `channel_hist`, `get_hog_features`, and `extract_features` in the file called `pipeline.py`.
+This implementation produced far too many false positives.
+I eventually decided to switch to a SVM with a 'rbf' kernel and I only used a grayscale version of the HOG features (no color histogram or spatial histogram included) and still got very good test accuracy (on both the test set and in the video, roughly 99%).

 ###Sliding Window Search